glennlopez/Cpp.Playground/README.md

 ---
 Below is a link to a private-encrypted git repository for all the CS books I highly recommend (they are periodically updated).
 If you wish to clone the cs ebook repo, you'll need to have a **[Keybase account](https://keybase.io)** and have Keybase on your machine.

+> **Looking for zyBooks?** I've removed zyBooks chapters from this repo to avoid piracy complaints, but you can still access them from [older commit histories](https://github.com/glennlopez/Cpp.Playground/tree/222c9c6a2cd0b78a1befc62a4a301f3a948d3469/zyBooks), through [repo forks](https://github.com/glennlopez/Cpp.Playground/network/members), or through my private repository below.

 - [PDF] zyBooks C++
 - [PDF] C++ For Dummies
 - [PDF] C++ Primer: 5th Edition